howardsolutions/react-testing-note/README.md

 3. Use a debugger, console.log, or documentation to understand the Data

-4. Implement a fix
+4. Test the fix first (TDD - Test Driven Development) - the test is gonna failed!

-5. Test the fix.
+5. Implement a fix to pass the test.

 </details>

 ### Ways of Finding Relevant Components